rest-for-physics/framework/CONTRIBUTING.md

 ### Version control strategy

-NEEDS REVISION.
-TRestVersion.h is not generated automatically anymore.

 REST uses the git tagging system to control its version.
-The tag value is directly our version number.
+The tag value is directly used to extract the REST version number.
 It must be written using the following format 2.X.Y, where X represents a major change or transition in the code, and Y represents a minor change/correction/update of the code.
 Usually we increase the value of Y when updating the version.
 Both X and Y ranges from 0 to 255.
+Usually X will be updated when a major change, or backwards compatibility takes place.

-A header `TRestVersion.h` is generated at compilation time, calling git commands from cmd line.
-This header contains various information about version, version number, commit id, branch name, etc.. (see example of header above).
-We also keep a default
+The script `generateVersionHeader.py` found under scripts directory will generate a `TRestVersion.h` header.
+This header contains information about version, version number, commit id, date, etc.. (see example of header above).
+If satisfied with the result generated inside `TRestVersion.h` you may update the REST version by overwritting the `TRestVersion.h` found under `source/restcore/inc/`.
-TRestVersion.h in master branch for those who are unfamiliar with git.
-They may directly download zip from git website, and then unzip and call `cmake && make install` in REST directory.
-TRestVersion.h will be updated together with version update.

-We only create tags for commits in the master branch.
-This branch is also the default branch on the website or during `git clone`.
-We keep master branch being updated weekly or monthly, in each update we will assign a new tag.
-So if the user only download/clone the master branch, he will always get the **tagged commit**, which is exactly a definite version.
+Tags may be created (leading to an update of REST version) at any time.
+We reserve that for the main development branch, that will be at some point merged to master, and the only one that will be merged to master.

 All the development work shall be within individual branches.
 The development branches should be named after the version from which they are checked out. e.g. `v2.2.1_dev` or `v2.2.3_trackAnalysisNew`.
-Whenever the developer verifies himself that the modification is working, he can `make a merge request to the master branch`.
+Whenever the developer verifies himself that the modification is working, she can **make a merge request to the development branch, v2.2.11_dev**.
+Minor bug fixes, or non harming updates, such as adding new methods to a class may be added directly to the development branch.
-We will test those changes also.
-If we decide to accept the merge request, and if the changes are important, we will push the merge immediately.
-Otherwise we shall wait several other merges before pushing.

-After the merge-to-master is pushed to gitlab, we will:
+Steps to increase the version of REST in the development branch.

-1. increase the version/tag to e.g. v2.2.2.
+1. increase the tag to the next minor revision e.g. from v2.2.1 to v2.2.2.
 Using git tag -a v2.2.2 -m "Update to version 2.2.2".
+2. generate a new `TRestVersion.h` header, and overwrite the one in `restcore`.
+3. push the changes to the remote development branch, `git push --tags`.
+4. Enter to the Gitlab website and document the changes on the **tags** section.
-2. merge, or create a merge request, of the development branch to master.
+5. Create a merge request to master of the development branch with the new updated version.
-2. update TRestVersion.h in master branch,
-3. remove the merged development branch, and create a new one using the naming convention,
-4. create a release note for the new version
-5. send a mail to rest-dev@cern.ch mail list to inform the update.

 ### Using the version number